VolpeUSDOT/ground_truth_calculation/README.md

    - Modify the variable `labels` so that the number and order of the labels match the number and order of the datasets returned from `load_data`.

-   - If there is a ground truth dataset included in the list of datasets, make sure that its label contains the string `Ground Truth` to ensure that it is recognized as a ground truth dataset.
+   - If there is a ground truth dataset included in the list of datasets, make sure that its label contains the string `"Ground Truth"` to ensure that it is recognized as a ground truth dataset.

 3. Depending on your Python version, run one of the following commands in the terminal at the root level of this repository to run the code.